 Richard Goode is a Senior Manager in Ernst & Young’s US Climate Change and Sustainability Services practice with experience in implementing sustainability programs at large organizations as well as expertise in carbon accounting.
 In this role Rich assists in the development, verification and implementation of climate change and sustainability assurance competencies throughout the United States.
 Previously Rich was the Senior Director of Sustainability at Alcatel-Lucent.
-In this role Rich leads the company’s efforts in measuring, reporting and setting CO2 reduction targets, and creating and implementing sustainability programs across Alcatel-Lucent.
-Rich also integrates sustainability issues into the planning, business and decision-making functions of the company, challenging established ways of doing things to build lasting business value.
-Rich is an adjunct professor of Sustainability at Harvard University and Tufts University’s Gordon Institute.
-He is the founder of the Boston-area Sustainability Group and is a graduate of Presidio Graduate School in San Francisco, Calif., where he also serves on the Board of Directors.
-He also serves on the Board of Directors of the International Society of Sustainability Professionals (ISSP) and on the Board of Advisors of Harvard University’s Sustainable & Environmental Management program.

-Hamel Environmental Consulting

-Sonia Hamel is an independent consultant advising governments and foundations on climate, energy, and transportation policy.
-Hamel has more than 25 years of public sector experience in policy and program development and implementation in the areas of air quality, climate change, energy, and transportation.
-Hamel was the state lead for climate action in charge of developing, coordinating, and implementing the Massachusetts Climate Protection Plan.
-She also was principal coordinator for the New England Governors and Eastern Canadian Premiers Climate Change Agreement and state lead on the Regional Greenhouse Gas Initiative (RGGI).
-Previously, Hamel served as the Director of Air Policy and Planning for the environmental cabinet office and she worked for 12 years as a transportation manager for the Boston Metropolitan Planning Organization on a variety of transportation, environmental, and public participation programs.

-CURRENT PAGE | Richard Goode is a Senior Manager in Ernst & Young’s US Climate Change and Sustainability Services practice with experience in implementing sustainability programs at large organizations as well as expertise in carbon accounting.
-In this role Rich assists in the development, verification and implementation of climate change and sustainability assurance competencies throughout the United States.
-Previously Rich was the Senior Director of Sustainability at Alcatel-Lucent.
 In this role Rich led the company’s efforts in measuring, reporting and setting CO2 reduction targets, and creating and implementing sustainability programs across Alcatel-Lucent.
 Rich is an adjunct professor of Sustainability at Harvard University and Tufts University’s Gordon Institute.
 He is the founder of the Boston-area Sustainability Group and is a graduate of Presidio Graduate School in San Francisco, Calif., where he also serves on the Board of Directors.
 He also serves on the Board of Directors of the International Society of Sustainability Professionals (ISSP) and on the Board of Advisors of Harvard University’s Sustainable & Environmental Management program.

 Hamel Environmental Consulting

 Sonia Hamel is an independent consultant advising governments and foundations on climate, energy, and transportation policy.
 Hamel has more than 25 years of public sector experience in policy and program development and implementation in the areas of air quality, climate change, energy, and transportation.
 Hamel was the state lead for climate action in charge of developing, coordinating, and implementing the Massachusetts Climate Protection Plan.
 She also was principal coordinator for the New England Governors and Eastern Canadian Premiers Climate Change Agreement and state lead on the Regional Greenhouse Gas Initiative (RGGI).
 Previously, Hamel served as the Director of Air Policy and Planning for the environmental cabinet office and she worked for 12 years as a transportation manager for the Boston Metropolitan Planning Organization on a variety of transportation, environmental, and public participation programs.